kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/database-secret-engine/mongodb.md

 #### spec.path

 `spec.path` is an `optional` field that specifies the path where the secret engine is enabled.
-The default path value is `database`.
+The default value is `database`.

 ```yaml
 spec: